pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Solution: RCNs can be human-aligned, completely understandable and explainable, affordabke to all

 ## Why this would work
-- Dileep George already productized it
+- Dileep George et al. already productized it
 - Mailce and ill-will need not be in system
 - Plenty of training data